compomics/moFF/README.md

 use `python moff_all.py -h`
 ```
-	--inputF LOC_IN       specify the folder of the input MS2 peptide list files
+	--inputF              specify the folder of the input MS2 peptide list files
-  	--sample SAMPLE       specify witch replicated use for mbr reg_exp are valid
+  	--sample	      specify witch replicated to use for mbr reg_exp are valid
-  	--ext EXT             specify the file extentention of the input like
+  	--ext                 specify the file extention of the input file
-  	--log_file_name LOG_LABEL a label name to use for the log file
+  	--log_file_name       a label name to use for the log file
-  	--filt_width W_FILT   width value of the filter k * mean(Dist_Malahobis)
+  	--filt_width          width value for  the outlier  filtering
-  	--out_filt OUT_FLAG   filter outlier in each rt time allignment
+  	--out_filt            filtering (on/off) of the outlier in the training set
-  	--weight_comb W_COMB  weights for model combination combination : 0 for no weight 1 weighted devised by trein err of the model.
+  	--weight_comb         combination weighting : 0 for no weight 1 for a weighted schema
-  	--tol TOLL            specify the tollerance parameter in ppm
+  	--tol         	      specify the tollerance parameter in ppm
-  	--rt_w RT_WINDOW      specify rt window for xic (minute).
+  	--rt_w                specify rt windows for xic (minute).
 Default value is  3  min
-  	--rt_p RT_P_WINDOW    specify the time windows for the peak ( minute).
-Default value is 0.1
+  	--rt_p     	      specify the time windows used to get  the apex  for the ms2 peptide/feature  ( minute).
+Default value is 0.2
-  	--rt_p_match RT_P_WINDOW_MATCH	specify the time windows for the matched peptide peak ( minute).
+  	--rt_p_match 	      specify the time windows used to get  the apex  for machted features ( minute).
 Default value is 0.4
-  	--raw_repo RAW        	specify the raw file repository
+  	--raw_repo            specify the raw file folder
-  	--output_folder LOC_OUT		specify the folder output
+  	--output_folder       specify the folder output
 ```
 `python moff_all.py --inputF  f1_folder/   --raw_repo f1_folder/ --output_folder output_moff`